 The guild master is the leader of the guild who is charged with setting and creating ways in which the membership may accomplish Legendary Raiders' goals.
-The guild master is always expected to use their talents and skills to make this possible.
+The guild master is always expected to use their talents and skills to make this possible at all times.

 In addition to their benefits and responsibilities as a member and officer of the guild, the guild master: